-Current results show that SARS-CoV-2 levels are increasing in Bloemspruit and Sterkwater WWTPs with three and two successive increases, corresponding to increases in clinical cases.
-The public health authorities should continue to strengthen surveillance for cases, promote vaccination and non-pharmaceutical interventions The levels from North and NorthEastern WWTPs may be increasing but more recent samples are required.
-Sampling frequency in other Mangaung plants will be increased to weekly so as to monitor trends more closely.
+Current results show that SARS-CoV-2 levels continue to increase in Bloemspruit and Sterkwater WWTPs, each showing three successive increases, corresponding to increases in clinical cases.
+The levels from North and NorthEastern WWTPs may be increasing but more recent samples are required.
+The public health authorities should continue to strengthen surveillance for cases, promote vaccination and non-pharmaceutical interventions.
+Sampling frequency in other Mangaung plants will be increased to weekly to monitor trends more closely.